 - USB Disk Storage Format Tool

 Note: If your Pen Drive or USB flash drive is write-protected or read-only, you will not be able to format it using these methods.
-First, you need to remove write-protection or read-only, then you can proceed with further steps.
+First, you need to remove write-protection or read-only, and then you can proceed with further steps.

 How to Format a Pen Drive or USB Drive with File Explorer?

-Formatting a Pen Drive or USB flash drive using File Explorer is quite fast, do the following:-
+Formatting a Pen Drive or USB flash drive using File Explorer is quite fast.
+Do the following:-

 Step 2.
 On the File Explorer, right-click on the USB Drive or Pen Drive and select the Format option.